cojamalo/DATA-DUKE-Stats-R-Capstone/README.md

 Please view https://cojamalo.github.io/DATA-DUKE-Stats-R-Capstone/Final_supporting.html to properly view Peer Review Final Project Supplementary.

+Peer Review Final Project Revist
+* Redo of some portions of the analysis that were weak or incorrect
+* Please see this version for most correct analysis Completion Date: Sep 25, 2017

+Please view https://cojamalo.github.io/DATA-DUKE-Stats-R-Capstone/Final_peer_revisit.html to properly view Peer Review Final Project Revist.

 # Project description from Coursera:

 For this assignment, you will need to imagine that you are a statistical consultant who has recently been hired by a real estate investment firm based in Ames, Iowa.
 They have had an intern collect and collate all of the recent house sales in Ames and have put together a large spreadsheet that contains the sale price of each house along with many of its physical features.
 Your employers want you to take this data and develop a model to predict the selling price of a given home.
 They hope to use this information to help assess whether the asking price of a house is higher or lower than the true value of the house.
 If the home is undervalued, it may be a good investment for the firm.